Fess Williams and his Royal Flush Orchestra: Brief history

-In 1926 Williams formed the Royal Flush Orchestra.
+Williams formed the Royal Flush Orchestra by 1924.
 The popular hot jazz outfit held residency at Harlem's Savoy Ballroom for most of its life and recorded on the Victor, Vocalion, Gennett, Okeh, Brunswick, Champion, and Harmony labels.
 Williams, Frank Marvin, and Perry Smith supplied vocals.
 The flamboyant Williams typically performed wearing a white suit and top hat.

-In 1928 Williams traveled to Chicago where he temporarily fronted Dave Peyton's band at the Regal Theatre.
+In 1928, Williams traveled to Chicago, where he temporarily fronted Dave Peyton's band at the Regal Theatre.
 Calling the group Fess Williams and His Joy Boys, he recorded two sides with them for Vocalion.
-The Royal Flush Orchestra continued to operate in his absence, and in 1929 he returned to New York to resume his duties.
+The Royal Flush Orchestra continued to operate in his absence, and in 1929, he returned to New York to resume his duties.
+They were described as "the acknowledged leaders of colored musical entertainers in American today," when they played in Scranton in 1929.

 The Royal Flush Orchestra recorded its last side in 1930.
+They played in Scranton again in 1931.
+They often performed radio concerts as publicity for live appearances.